abraham/mastodon-dart/packages/mastodon/doc/NotificationsApi.md

 Accept a single notification request

 Accept a notification request, which merges the filtered notifications from that user back into the main notification and accepts any future notification from them.
+Version history:  4.3.0 - added

 ### Example
 ```dart